mahmoud/sedimental/entries/pages/hatnote_projects.md

 knowledge and culture as I had expected.

-I realized, while everyone I met from the foundation was talented and well-intentioned, they simply did not have the resources to push the innovation envelope on Wikipedia.
+I realized, while everyone I met from the foundation was talented and well-intentioned, they simply did not have the resources to push Wikipedia's innovation envelope as far as it could go.
 This isn't meant as a controversy-inducing criticism of the WMF; Wikipedia and other Wikimedia projects have always relied much more on the community for regulation and development.
 To this point, look at the numbers:

-* Wikipedia is a top 10 website worldwide
+* Wikipedia is a top 10 website worldwide, with
 * Hundreds of millions of users
-* 15+ projects, including Wiktionary, Commons, and Wikibooks
+* 15+ sister projects, including Wiktionary, Commons, and Wikibooks
 * 280+ languages
 * **Only ~200 employees**

 Compare this to other top 100 websites worldwide.
 I hate to put it in such economic terms, but Wikipedia's utility per capita, even counting community members, is off the charts.
-Besides, when it comes to innovation, is there even such a thing as "enough"?
+Besides, when it comes to innovation, education, and progress, is there even such a thing as "enough"?

 The reality is that the WMF is a nonprofit formed to steward these sites.
 They keep the servers up, keep the sites usable, and keep it